 Where they are now

 Due to the tireless efforts of Mullen and parish staff, 600 families are using ParishSOFT Giving to make payments and give online!
 One hundred and thirty families are making regular scheduled offertory donations (weekly, bi-weekly, monthly, etc.), a number that is ever growing.
 Through continued marketing and promotion, Saint Clare’s has seen a steady increase in not only online givers, but in their offertory as well.
-Mullen also notes, “Older families and the younger generation have all adopted it!”
+Says Mullen, “Older families and the younger generation have all adopted it!”

 One of the features Saint Clare parish staff love is the ability to track contributions by fund.
 Integration between ParishSOFT Giving and the other applications of the Family Suite is a huge plus: through fund tracking, online payments and donations are automatically posted to the correct family and seamlessly recorded in the central database connecting all ParishSOFT applications.
 Financial records and contribution statements are easily accessible to families through ParishSOFT Giving or My Own Church, ParishSOFT’s online member portal.